Ethanrts/Collude-Hackathon/README.md

 ## Development

 Collude was built using elements of Python, Javascript, HTML, and CSS, combining front and back-end to create a fully sufficient application.
-- Back-end Python for login and security
+- Back-end Python for login, security, and connection to database
 - Javascript for client-server connection
 - HTML and CSS for front-end aesthetics and appearance

 ## Challenges

 The project faced many setbacks and shortcomings during the allotted 24 hours; we quickly figured out that we hardly knew a thing about building or connecting the front and back ends of the app.
-Despite that, we spent the first half day understanding and slowly working through the basics of python's firestore api for our login system, then coding a dynamic display for the list screen.
+Despite that, we spent the first half day understanding and slowly working through the basics of the firestore API, our login system, and coding a dynamic display for the list screen.